vipulpathak113/FrontendInterviewQuestions/README.md

 - % : relative to parent
 - vh/vw: relative to screen present
 - rem : relative to root font size
-- em: relative to parent font size
+- em: relative to parent font size :
+    - if parent font-size is set to xem then child will think 1em as xem.
+    - Also if we try to set any attribute other than font-size(yem) in child then it will be 1em as yem
 ------------------------------------------------
 - **boxsizing:** (default: content-box)<br>
   **border-box:** Include padding and border in the element's total width and height